 We will always request references directly from the referee and employers and will not rely on open references, for example in the form of ‘to whom it may concern’ testimonials.

-On receipt, references will be checked by the Executive Headeacher to ensure that all specific questions have been answered satisfactorily.
+On receipt, references will be checked by the Executive Headteacher to ensure that all specific questions have been answered satisfactorily.
 The referee should be contacted to provide further clarification as appropriate: for example if the answers are vague.
 They should also be compared for consistency with the information provided by the candidate on their application form.
 Any discrepancies will be taken up with the candidate.

 Any information about past disciplinary action or allegations will be considered carefully when assessing the applicant’s suitability for the post; including information obtained from records held on the Database of Qualified Teachers (DQT).
 The DQT is maintained by the Teaching Regulation Agency (TRA) which is an executive agency of the Department for Education (DfE).